Ethyl acetate: Uses

 Ethyl acetate is used primarily as a solvent and diluent, being favored because of its low cost, low toxicity, and agreeable odor.
 For example, it is commonly used to clean circuit boards and in some nail varnish removers (acetone is also used).
 Coffee beans and tea leaves are decaffeinated with this solvent.
 It is also used in paints as an activator or hardener.
-Ethyl acetate is present in confectionery, perfumes, and fruits.
+Ethyl acetate is present in confectionery, perfumes, and fruits and imparts a brief ethereal, fruity, sweet aroma.
 In perfumes it evaporates quickly, leaving the scent of the perfume on the skin.

 Ethyl acetate is an asphyxiant for use in insect collecting and study.
 In a killing jar charged with ethyl acetate, the vapors will kill the collected insect quickly without destroying it.
 Because it is not hygroscopic, ethyl acetate also keeps the insect soft enough to allow proper mounting suitable for a collection.
 However, ethyl acetate is regarded as potentially doing damage to insect DNA, making specimens processed this way less than ideal for subsequent DNA sequencing.